-To allow individual residents, community groups, and other interested stakeholders to pay for additional street trees to be planted, donations will be accepted by the partnership and held in a restricted account by SCC or SRWT (gift aid benefit if a charity)?
+To allow individual residents, community groups, and other interested stakeholders to pay for additional street trees to be planted, donations will be accepted by the partnership and held in a restricted account by SCC or SRWT (there is the added benefit of securing 'Gift Aid' for donations to charities as opposed to Local Authorities).

 Through this strategy opportunities for additional planting will be identified and recommended to the Council by the Street Tree Partnership.
 Donations will be sought to support the delivery of these new planting schemes.
 New tree planting will include both tree planting adjacent to or near the highway ie in the pavement.
-Donations will be used to pay for a tree, the cost of a tree pit and any related engineering works if required and ongoing establishment for a minimum of 3 years.
+Donations will be used to pay for a tree, the cost of a tree pit, any related engineering works required and ongoing establishment for a minimum of three years.
 A tree will not be planted unless all of these costs can be covered up front.